 - The transmission of narrow decontextualized writing skills; that English is just a formal system to be learnt.

-- The insistence on task-orientated writing.
+- The over use of task-orientated writing.

-- The insistence on teacher-chosen writing tasks.
+- The over use of teacher-chosen writing tasks.

 - The formal rather than functional teaching of grammar.

 The above ideologies around writing consciously avoid giving prominence to language’s social origins; that language is both socially developed and socially developing.
 It is this perspective that is all too often missing in schools.
 The result is schools supporting the devaluing and neutralising of most children’s identities.
 We are producing writers as consumers (or at best imitators) when really we need to be encouraging a generation of producers.
 Producers who know early on in their lives that they have a writing-voice and know how best to use it.
-The current ways of representing language, listed earlier, inhibit children from coming to conceptualize language as an object for critical consciousness – that is, they prevent children from having a genuinely educational and educated orientation of language.
+The current ways of representing language, listed earlier, inhibit children from coming to conceptualise language as an object for critical consciousness – that is, they prevent children from having a genuinely educational and educated orientation of language.

 Writing in classrooms at present isn’t seen by children as important work.
 It fails to speak to the real needs pressing on the young.
 It doesn’t currently answer the burning question which day-to-day experiences force upon young minds.
 At present, problems encountered outside school walls are treated as peripheral when surely they should be central.
 The current effect of making writing abstract – subject centred – external to individual longings, fears, experiences, and questions, is to render children listless and indifferent.
-As John Taylor Gatto testifies, the widespread understanding among the young that writing isn’t about them (and their interests, curiosities and futures), but exclusively about the wishes of other people.
+As John Taylor Gatto testifies, the widespread understanding among the young is that writing isn’t about them (and their interests, curiosities and futures), but exclusively about the wishes of other people.
 Writing pedagogy is, at present, built around the self-interest of others and this, in our view, is wrong.

 Why There Shouldn’t Be A Difference.

 Children generally start out their lives enjoying mark making and writing until they become discouraged or disinterested.
-This only begins to happen when children are restricted by classroom pedagogy which inhibits children’s free and natural expression.
+This only begins to happen when children are restricted by classroom pedagogies which inhibit children’s free and natural expression.
 The current state of writing pedagogy causes children to write about things they do not know a lot about and have no natural experience of – all of a sudden, writing is made even harder than it needs to be.
-Children also quickly become aware that their writing will not have a readership beyond their teacher, has no purpose, achieves nothing and will often live forever within the dark pages of their literacy book.
+Children also quickly become aware that their writing will not have a readership beyond their teacher; has no purpose, achieves nothing and will often live forever within the dark pages of their literacy book.
 Beyond this, children are made to become self-conscious of error at the earliest stages of the writing process which makes them less likely to take risks and makes their writing tentative and dull.
 Their risk taking diminishes alongside their enthusiasm and children eventually feel like they no longer want to ‘perform’ – because of a perceived inability to achieve certain external and often arbitrary standards.

 The Good News

 The question is why does the writing activity children engage in seem so far removed from the real intentions of writing?
-This is the question LiteracyForPleasure has tried to answer in our pedagogical approach to writing, which we are calling Real Word Literacy.
+This is the question LiteracyForPleasure has tried to answer in our pedagogical approach to writing, which we are calling Real World Literacy.
 To read more about this new approach please click here.

-Real-Word Literacy argues that children engage in language awareness.
+Real-World Literacy argues that children engage in language awareness.
 That children should be conscious of the different genres which can bring about change and how to use grammar functionally to achieve their social goals effectively.
 The main reason for this choice of focus is of course due to its current relevance, given the major changes in educational policy and practice as outlined in the first paragraph.
 This of course doesn’t go far enough.
 We should provide children with the freedom to write about subjects which matter to them whilst also raising their consciousness of how they can share it effectively.
 These two concepts are dialectically related.

-Real-Word Literacy develops a child’s critical consciousness of their environment and their critical self-consciousness, and their capacity to contribute to the shaping and reshaping of the social world.
+Real-World Literacy develops a child’s critical consciousness of their environment and their critical self-consciousness, and their capacity to contribute to the shaping and reshaping of the social world.
 We advocate for pupil choice as opposed to writing-task assignments because the latter plays little part in presenting children with any element of their humanly produced and humanly changeable social environment.
 Currently, children will instead grow up feeling part of an environment over which they have no control or say.

 The point of language education is not awareness for its own sake, but awareness as a necessary accompaniment to the development of the capabilities of children as producers and interpreters of writing.
 We hope to give children the tools that will allow them to challenge, break through and ultimately transform the dominant orders of writing – not simply copy them or imitate them from/for the teacher.